jonathan-laurent/AlphaZero.jl/docs/src/contributing/guide.md

 The simplest way to contribute to AlphaZero.jl is to demonstrate it on new games.
 Interesting candidates include:
-Othello, [Gobblet](https://en.wikipedia.org/wiki/Gobblet), Go 9x9, Chess...A nice first-time contribution may also be to provide an example of using AlphaZero.jl in conjunction with [OpenSpiel.jl](https://openspiel.readthedocs.io/en/latest/julia.html).
+Othello, [Gobblet](https://en.wikipedia.org/wiki/Gobblet), Go 9x9, Chess...
+A nice first-time contribution may also be to provide an example of using AlphaZero.jl in conjunction with [OpenSpiel.jl](https://openspiel.readthedocs.io/en/latest/julia.html).

 ---